Easy Appetizer Recipes - Holiday Party Menu

 Basically, pinwheels are a cream cheese mixture rolled up in flour tortillas.
 Several ingredients such as black olives, green chilies, green onions, or ham are added.
 Then, the roll is sliced up and served with salsa.
 You can access my own pinwheels recipe by clicking on the word in this sentence!

 I buy a package of frozen meatballs and throw them in the oven with a can of spaghetti sauce for as long as the package says to cook the meatballs.
 Guests love them!

 These are always a hit.
 They disappear easily before the end of the night.
+Basically, you boil eggs, scoop out the hard yolk and mix it in mayonnaise, mustard, and relish, season with salt and pepper, and spoon back into the now-hard white parts of the egg, sprinkling with some paprika.
+There are alterations, such as using chopped up dill pickles, or topping with dill weed.
 You can see my recipe included in my ten best ways to cook eggs.